 Narbonne did not help me to prepare me for College. -Submitted by a former Student

 Nathaniel Narbonne Senior High School is a public high school.
 The principal of Nathaniel Narbonne Senior High School is Gerald Kobata.
-3,387 students go to Nathaniel Narbonne Senior High School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
+3,387 children attend Nathaniel Narbonne Senior High School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
 14% of the Nathaniel Narbonne Senior High School students have "limited English proficiency."
-53% of the 3,387 students here are paying reduced lunch prices.
+53% of the 3,387 students here have subsidized lunches.
 The student to teacher ratio at Nathaniel Narbonne Senior High School is 20:1.
 Shery (Kurt T.) High (Continuation) School is one of the nearest high schools.

 - Computer arts

 - Cross country

 |Native Hawaiian or Other Pacific Islander||2%||646343%|

 |Native American or Native Alaskan||0.8%||0.3%|

 |Students eligible for free or reduced-price lunch program||53%||75%|

 My son will be entering the 9th grade at Narbonne.
 He is coming from a small middle school and did not do well in school at...and I had my doubts about sending him to Narbonne because it is such a large school..I have heard both good and bad things about the teachers and students.
 I do not know how to rate it yet.

 .
 I don't know about the non magnet part of the school but the math science magnet program is very good!
 The AP classes are good too if you can't get in the magnet.
 Coming from Dodson M.S. gifted magnet you will be put in Honors classes which will raise your grade point average. lI honestly have no complaints for my childs freshman year.